edrpls/chrome-extensions-what-why-how/post.md

 ## Chrome APIs

-In addition to the APIs you normally use on a webpage, extensions can also use extension-specific APIs to _extend_ interaction with the browser.
+In addition to the APIs you normally use on a webpage, extensions can also use browser-specific APIs to **extend** interaction with the browser.

 Most Chrome APIs are asynchronous and receive a callback function to handle results.